learn-co-curriculum/hs-bootstrap-walkthrough/README.md

     <![endif]-->
 ```
 **5. Set Up Your Container** <br>
 To make sure we're assigning the right styles to the right content, it's important to wrap content in containers.
 Web developers often use `<div>` tags to draw an imaginary box around a chunk of HTML.
 This defines a section of code separate from the rest of the code.
 Our first container is going to wrap up all the code in the body.
-So **right after your opening `<body>` tag, paste the following code**.
+So **right after your opening** `<body>` **tag**, paste the following code.
 Make sure **Everything** you add to the body after this point goes inside this tag!
 ```html
 <div class="container">
   <!-- MAKE SURE EVERYTHING YOU WANT FOR YOUR BODY GOES INSIDE THIS TAG! -->